When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting

-We evaluate \model and baselines over datasets with varying hierarchical consistency.
-Datasets like \tourism, \labour and \wiki are constructed by collecting values of leaf nodes and leveraging the hierarchical relations to derive the values of time-series of other nodes of the hierarchy.
-Therefore, these datasets are strongly consistent, i.e, they strictly follow the hierarchical relations.
-For other real-world datasets like \symp and \fbsymp, the values of all nodes of hierarchy are directly collected or measured.
-For example, the values of \symp dataset are directly collected from public health agencies at the state, HHS and national levels and aggregated by CDC.
-Due to various factors like reporting discrepancies and noise they contain values in time-series that may deviate from the given hierarchical relations \cite{chakraborty2018know}.
-Therefore, \symp and \fbsymp are weakly consistent.

-Since most previous state-of-art models assume datasets to be strongly consistent, deviations to this assumptions can cause under-performance when used with weakly consistent datasets.
-This is evidenced in Table \ref{tab:tab1} where some of the baselines like \mint and \erm that explicitly optimize for hierarchical coherency perform worse than even \camul, which does not leverage hierarchical relations, in \symp and \fbsymp.
-Overall, we found that for weakly consistent datasets, \model provides a much larger 93\% average improvement in CRPS scores over best \htsf baselines compared to 54\% average improvement for strongly consistent datasets.
-These improvements are more pronounced at non-leaf nodes of hierarchy where \model improves by 2.8 times for \symp and 9.2 times for \fbsymp.
-This is because \htsf baselines which assume strong consistency do not adapt to noise at leaf nodes that compound to errors at higher levels of hierarchy.
-We observed that soft coherency regularization and parameter sharing across nodes was vital for \model's adaptability to varying levels of consistency.
-Due to the design of refinement module the tradeoff between learning from raw forecasts and from hierarchical relations was accurately captured by \model via parameters ${\gamma_i}_{i=1}^N$.
-We provide detained analysis of these observations in the Appendix.
+\paragraph{Effect of \sdcr on datasets of varying consistency (Q3)} Since most previous state-of-the-art models assume datasets to be strongly consistent, deviations from this assumption can cause under-performance when used with weakly consistent datasets.
+This is evidenced in Table \ref{tab:tab1} where most of the baselines explicitly optimize for hierarchical consistency as a hard constraint on the forecasts.
+For example, \pembu's forecasts have better distributional consistency error (DCE) for weakly consistent datasets.
+However, they perform much worse in both accuracy and calibration than even \camul, which does not even leverage hierarchical relations.
+Since we use \sdcr as a soft learning constraint, \model can learn to trade-off consistency for accuracy and calibration.
+Therefore, \model provides 93\% better CRPS and significantly better calibration over the best baselines.
+These improvements are more pronounced at non-leaf nodes of hierarchy where \model's performance is significanly larger for the weakly consistent \symp and \fbsymp datasets.
+In the case of strongly consistent datasets, \model provides 54\% better CRPS and better calibration while having comparable DCE to \pembu.
+We provide further analysis of these observations in the Appendix.